bsorrentino/bsorrentino/_draft/enhance-cli-with-zx.md

 In my day by day work I use a lot of cli either for interactive use and for batch processing to accomplish various and different tasks

-In this article i'd like to focus on os-independent CLI development using nodejs and in particular "how to enhance a pre-existent CLI" using [ZX] an amazing package provided by google.
+In this article i'd like to focus on os-independent CLI development using [NodeJS] and in particular "**how to enhance a pre-existent CLI**" using [ZX] an amazing package provided by google.

+Firstly a brief introduction to [ZX] project

 ## ZX project

 [ZX] describes itself as **A tool for writing better scripts** and below there is its description pick upped from the site: